The Effects Of Tryptophan On Your Body

 What is Tryptophan:

 Tryptophan is one of the essential amino acids that the body cannot produce.
-Amino acids as you know are the building block of protein a substance that is required by the body in order to survive.
-As our bodies do not produce tryptophan we need to provide it eating tryptophan rich foods, or by taking a tryptophan supplement.
+Amino acids as you know, are the building block of protein, a substance that is required by the body in order to survive.
+As our bodies do not produce tryptophan, we need to provide it by eating tryptophan-rich foods, or by taking a tryptophan supplement.

 Tryptophan Facts

 The amino acid tryptophan is a vital element for neurotransmitters like serotonin and melatonin.
 These chemical messengers carry nerve impulses from one cell to another.
-Put in simpler terms, our brain can not function properly without adequate amounts of these messengers.
-As the amino acid tryptophan helps with the production of both serotonin and melatonin it is vital that our body gets the required amout from sources such as tryptophan rich foods or supplements.
+Put in simpler terms, our brains can not function properly without adequate amounts of these messengers.
+As the amino acid tryptophan helps with the production of both serotonin and melatonin, it is vital that our body gets the required amount from sources such as tryptophan-rich foods or supplements.

 Our body also uses the amino acid tryptophan to create vitamin B3, known as niacin.
-Many nutritionists beleive that as long as you supply your body with enough trytophan rich foods you will be able to produce adequate amounts of niacin, which reduces cholesterol and triglycerides in the blood.
+Many nutritionists believe that as long as you supply your body with enough tryptophan-rich foods, you will be able to produce adequate amounts of niacin, which reduces cholesterol and triglycerides in the blood.
 Niacin also helps to reduce depression.

 What Nutrients Are Needed For The Metabolism Of Tryptophan

 In order for tryptophan to carry out its bodily functions efficiently, vitamin B6 is required.
-Other nutritents that are also required are vitamin C, folate (vitamin B9) and the mineral magnesium.
+Other nutrients that are also required are vitamin C, folate (vitamin B9), and the mineral magnesium.

 The Health Benefits of Tryptophan

-- L tryptophan help you sleep: Studies suggest that low serotonin levels can cause sleep problems.
-If you suffer from insomnia L tryptophan is an excellent alternative to prescription drugs and there are no side effects.
+• L tryptophan helps you sleep: Studies suggest that low serotonin levels can cause sleep problems.
+If you suffer from insomnia, L tryptophan is an excellent alternative to prescription drugs, and there are no side effects.

 Other Tryptophan Benefits on Health

-- May be helpful in children with autism
+• It may be helpful in children with autism.

-- Studies show that when the serotonin levels increase, food craving decrease.
+• Studies show that when the serotonin levels increase, food cravings decrease.
 Therefore, it may aid weight control programs.

-- Amino acid tryptophan can elevate the release growth hormones
+• Amino acid tryptophan can elevate the release of growth hormones.

 Tryptophan Supplementation

-Due to the fact that tryptophan has been banned in many countries a derivative of tryptophan known as 5-HTP can be used.
-This supplement can also be as a safer alternative for treating depression without the side effects of SSRI drugs.
-A supplement I would recommend is the Xtend-Life Neuro-Natural Serenity, containing 250 mg of 5-HTP along with key brain and body nutrients to fight with depression.
+Due to the fact that tryptophan has been banned in many countries, a derivative of tryptophan known as 5-HTP can be used.
+This supplement can also be a safer alternative for treating depression without the side effects of SSRI drugs.
+A supplement I would recommend is the Xtend-Life Neuro-Natural Serenity, containing 250 mg of 5-HTP along with key brain and body nutrients to fight depression.